babylonhealth/Tota11y/README.md

 ## Special thanks

 Many of tota11y's features come straight from [Google Chrome's Accessibility Developer Tools](https://github.com/GoogleChrome/accessibility-developer-tools).
+Some of the logic for the Babylon revamp of the contrast checker (specifically, deciding if bold text is 'large' enough to need a 3:1 contrast ratio rather than 4.5:1) is adapted from Mozilla dev tools, under the MPL2 license.

 ## License